 Reducing risk with automated testing

 It’s quite common to configure a build script as a post-commit hook on the company’s source code management (SCM) system, so that each time new code is committed by any of the developers, a new version of the application is copied to the development server for testing internally.
 When new code is pushed to the development server, we can automatically run unit tests on the server side code, and functional tests on the browser code.
 Technologies such as PHPUnit and Selenium let developers write code that tests the code they’ve written.
 This automated feedback loop can, in turn, let the developer who committed a bug see that his work has produced an error, and often, point to the exact file, function and line of code where the syntax needs to be fixed.

 All of these various code development methodologies were created for building better software, in fields like engineering, aerospace and healthcare, but they apply just as well to modern web applications.
-Each server environment creates a bubble of protection, insulating your production web server from the risks of untested changes, a bad code patch, or unforeseen errors, and ultimately, keeps your production website running smooth and free from bugs and defects—issues that can prevent a sale, frustrate your visitors and tarnish your brand image.This entry was posted in Web Development and tagged agile, cvs, functional testing, git, qa, scm, scrum, svn, unit testing.
+Each server environment creates a bubble of protection, insulating your production web server from the risks of untested changes, a bad code patch, or unforeseen errors, and ultimately, keeps your production website running smooth and free from bugs and defects—issues that can prevent a sale, frustrate your visitors and tarnish your brand image.This entry was posted in Technology, Web Development and tagged agile, cvs, functional testing, git, qa, scm, scrum, svn, unit testing.
 Bookmark the permalink.